moinism/png2icns/README.md

 # png2icns

 > A command line and nodejs module to convert a .png file to an .icns file.
+Works on Mac only.

 It expects a `1024*1024` png file to convert.
 If your files is less in size then skip the maximum size in `options`.